jaimeneeves/checkforce.js/README.md

 # checkforce.js
-Checkforce.js is a lib that helps to perform tasks to test strength of passwords.
+A library that helps to perform tasks to test strength of passwords.

 ## Installation